Ivan Skvortsov-Stepanov

 Ivan Ivanovich Skvortsov-Stepanov (Ива́н Ива́нович Скворцо́в-Степа́нов; 8 March [O.S.
 24 February] 1870 – 8 October 1928) was a prominent Russian Bolshevik revolutionary and Soviet politician.

-Skvortsov-Stepanov was one of the oldest participants in the Russian revolutionary movement as well as a Marxist writer, economist, historian and journalist.
+Ivan Ivanovich Skvortsov-Stepanov was one of the oldest participants in the Russian revolutionary movement as well as a Marxist writer, economist, historian and journalist.

 Early life

 Ivan Skvortsov was born in Maltsevo-Brodovo village, Bogorodsky Uezd, Moscow province – the village is now Lesnye Polyany, in Pushkinsky District.

 He was the son of a Moscow factory clerical worker based in Bogorodsk.

 Early career

 He graduated from the Moscow Teachers' Institute in 1890, became an elementary school teacher, joined the revolutionary movement as a student in Moscow in 1892, and joined the Russian Social Democratic Labour Party in 1898.
 He was arrested, and exiled to Tula district, where he met other exiles, including Alexander Bogdanov and Vladimir Bazarov.
 Together they joined the Bolsheviks after their release in the winter of 1904.
 When Bor'ba was published in November 1905, Skvortsov-Stepanov was a member of the editorial board.
 In 1906 he was a delegate to the Fourth Congress of the RSDLP, where he supported Lenin.
 During the period 1907–10, he favoured the Mezhraiontsy faction, but later fell again under the influence of Lenin.
 In 1907–09, he, Bazarov and Bogdanov produced what became the standard Russian translation of Das Kapital, by Karl Marx.
 In 1911, he launched the Bolshevik newspaper Mysl, but was arrested very soon afterwards.
 He was repeatedly arrested and exiled for his revolutionary activities.

 Following the Revolution of 1917 he became the People's Commissar for Finance of the RSFSR, until February 1918, when the Bolsheviks briefly formed a coalition government with the Left Socialist-Revolutionaries.
 He joined the Left Communists, who opposed the Treaty of Brest-Litovsk with Germany.
 He worked on Pravda in 1918–1925.
-In 1919, he was appointed head of Gosizdat, the State Publishing House.
 During the war with Poland, in 1920, he was appointed a member of the short-lived Polish provisional government.